Crypnotic/Neutron/README.md

   * `info` - provides information regarding a player
   * `glist` - shows a list of all servers along with how many players are connected
   * `message` - sends a private message to another player
-  * `send`- sends either a player/ a server/ or everyone to a specified server
+  * `send`- sends either a player, a server, or everyone to a specified server

-Alongside the commands, Neutron offers 2 modules:
+Alongside the commands, Neutron offers 4 modules:
+  * Announcements:
+    * Announcements will be sent to all online players at set intervals
+    * Multiple lists can be defined, which can run a different intervals with different messages
+    * You can choose whether a list will maintain its order or be randomized
+    * Each list can have a `prefix`, which is added to the beginning of every message in the list
+  * Commands:
+    * Allows the customization of all command aliases
+    * Disable each command individually, or disable them all
+  * Locales:
+    * Translate all messages per player using pre-defined localizations
+    * English(`en_US`) is default and currently the only locale shipped with the plugin
+    * Adding locales:
+      1. Copy the existing `en_US.conf` file and rename it to the target locale
+      2. Change any messages to your liking
+      3. Save the file, and run /velocity reload in-game
   * Server list:
     * Provide a custom MOTD for your server in the multiplayer server list
     * Change the max players online:
-      * `Static`: player count will always be the number defined under `max-player-count`
       * `Current`: player count matches the number of players online
       * `OneMore`: player count shows the number of players online plus 1
+      * `Ping`: ping all online backend servers and sum the max player counts
+      * `Static`: player count will always be the number defined under `max-player-count`
     * Change the message shown when the mouse hovers over the online player count:
       * `Message`: preview will show the messages defined under `preview-messages`
       * `Players`: preview matches the vanilla server preview of showing online players
       * `Empty`: preview is empty
-  * Announcements:
-    * Announcements will be sent to all online players at set intervals
-    * Multiple lists can be defined, which can run a different intervals with different messages
-    * You can choose whether a list will maintain its order or be randomized
-    * Each list can have a `prefix`, which will be added to the beginning of every message in the list

 _Modules can be `enabled/disabled` in the `config.conf`_
 _All modules support reloading with the `/velocity reload` command_